sm924/electoral-college/ReadMe.txt

-The app relies on a postgres database containing a table called sites.
+The app requires a postgres database containing a table called sites.
+However, tests can still be run without a database available as they will mock the data required.
 Below is the SQL to create such a table along with an SQL to insert some sample data...

 CREATE TABLE sites
 (
 	id			integer	PRIMARY KEY,
 	domain			varchar(200),
 	url			varchar(200),
-	threat_rating	integer NOT NULL,
+	rating			integer NOT NULL,
 	malicious 		boolean	NOT NULL
 );

-INSERT INTO SITES (id,domain,url,threat_rating,malicious) VALUES (1,'malware4u.com','www.malware4u.com',95,TRUE),
+INSERT INTO SITES (id,domain,url,rating,malicious) VALUES (1,'malware4u.com','www.malware4u.com',95,TRUE),
        (2,'bbc.co.uk','www.bbc.co.uk',5,FALSE),
        (3,'dodgysite.com','www.dodgysite.com',100,TRUE);